-AGL is seeking approvals to develop the Coopers Gap Wind Farm Project as part of AGL's commitment to build a sustainable energy future for all Australians.
+The Coopers Gap Wind Farm is part of AGL's commitment to build a sustainable energy future for all Australians.

 The Coopers Gap Wind Farm is proposed to have a capacity of approximately 460 MW, which would produce around 1,400 GWh of renewable energy, powering more than 240,000 average Australian homes.
 The renewable energy produced would reduce CO2 emissions by approximately 1,100,000 tonnes annually, which is the equivalent of taking over 320,000 cars off the road.